gardener-attic/vscode-gardener-tools/README.md

 - Right click on shoots list to `Create Shoot` in gardener dashboard

 ## Requirements
+- You have installed the [Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension from the marketplace
 - Kubeconfig to (virtual) garden cluster

 ## Install from VSIX